MicrosoftDocs/memdocs/memdocs/configmgr/core/plan-design/security/cryptographic-controls-technical-reference.md

 The site signs client policy assignments with its self-signed certificate.
 This behavior helps prevent the security risk of a compromised management point from sending tampered policies.
 If you use [internet-based client management](../../clients/manage/plan-internet-based-client-management.md), this behavior is important because it requires an internet-facing management point.

 When policy contains sensitive data, starting in version 2107, the management point encrypts it with AES-256.
-In version 2103 and earlier, it uses 3DES.
 Policy that contains sensitive data is only sent to authorized clients.
 The site doesn't encrypt policy that doesn't have sensitive data.

 When a client stores policy, it encrypts the policy using the Windows data protection application programming interface (DPAPI).